Benchmark Reiterates Ooma (OOMA) Buy Recommendation

 What is the Fund Sentiment?

-There are 251 funds or institutions reporting positions in Ooma.
-This is an increase of 8 owner(s) or 3.29% in the last quarter.
-Average portfolio weight of all funds dedicated to OOMA is 0.07%, a decrease of 8.24%.
-Total shares owned by institutions decreased in the last three months by 0.06% to 20,702K shares.
-The put/call ratio of OOMA is 0.02, indicating a bullish outlook.
+There are 247 funds or institutions reporting positions in Ooma.
+This is an increase of 3 owner(s) or 1.23% in the last quarter.
+Average portfolio weight of all funds dedicated to OOMA is 0.07%, a decrease of 10.51%.
+Total shares owned by institutions increased in the last three months by 0.04% to 20,747K shares.
+The put/call ratio of OOMA is 0.04, indicating a bullish outlook.

 What are Other Shareholders Doing?

-Trigran Investments holds 3,375K shares representing 13.33% ownership of the company.
-In it's prior filing, the firm reported owning 3,252K shares, representing an increase of 3.64%.
-The firm decreased its portfolio allocation in OOMA by 64.35% over the last quarter.
+Trigran Investments holds 3,607K shares representing 14.25% ownership of the company.
+In it's prior filing, the firm reported owning 3,375K shares, representing an increase of 6.44%.
+The firm increased its portfolio allocation in OOMA by 28.50% over the last quarter.

 AWM Investment holds 1,410K shares representing 5.57% ownership of the company.
 No change in the last quarter.